MathijsBarkel/KEPSurvey/README.md

 The file main.cpp is meant to be self-explanatory, one simply needs to make the following ten choices:
 1. Choose an instance file containing a compatibility graph(*).
 2. Decide whether to solve the problem hierarchically (first maximise the number of transplants, then maximise the weight).
 3. Decide whether to solve the unweighted or weighted variant of the instance.
+(This choice is only relevant when not solving the problem hierarchically)
-4. Decide whether to count the weights to the terminal vertex tau (representing donations to the DDWL or donors becoming bridge donors).
+4. Decide whether to count the weights corresponding to donations to the DDWL or donors becoming bridge donors.
 5. Determine the maximum cycle and chain length.
 6. Determine which cycle and chain models to apply and/or which hybrid models to apply(**).
 7. Determine if reduced cost variable fixing should be used.